radical-lab/con/README.md

 	* title: "DON'T PANIC"
 	* quote: mahamantra in devanagari
 	* picture: me, twisty towel turban, [shirt](https://github.com/radical-lab/con/blob/master/art), levitating in lotus position on a cloud (in space) to hide my rock, and nuts (<s>zen stones</s> stars floating all around me)
-	* theme: science fiction, space, aliens, tech,..
-	* this one will be written in shyamskrit
+	* theme: science fiction, space, aliens (this one will be written in shyamskrit; it will also be the only way to learn shyamskrit), tech,..